rykroon/blog/content/investing/asset-allocation.md

 | 70 | 30% / 70% | 40% / 60% | 50% / 50% |

-## Asset Allocation based on percentage of progress toward retirement.
+## Asset Allocation Based on Percentage of Progress Toward Retirement
 One of the main pros of age-based asset allocation is its simplicity.
 You only need to check your portfolio once a year, usually on your birthday, and update your asset allocation.
 However, there are a few edge cases where pursuing an age-based asset allocation may not be the best option.
 On one side of the spectrum, you have those who started investing aggresively at a young age in pursuit of early retirement.
 Conversely, there are people who didn’t start investing until later in life, for example, in their late 30s or beyond.

 In the former case, the individual might want to transition to bonds earlier in life to preserve their wealth as they approach early retirement.
 In the latter scenario, those who are older but are just getting started with investing might want to lean more toward stocks as they catch up to where they want to be.